 Staff development has been on-going from the first day staff returned to school.
-It has centered around the needs of the school and the staff.
+It has centered around the needs of the school and the staff in order to meet our district LCAP goals as well as our site WASC goals.
+A team of stakeholders met in spring 2018 to align WASC goals to LCAP goals following our WASC accreditation visit and to develop our PD plan for the coming school year.

-- 1. This year at the initial staff development prior to the first day of school, we have reviewed the basic information teachers need to properly perform their logistical duties.
-It is necessary to re-acquaint veteran teachers as well as instruct the new teachers into the proper procedures for attendance, discipline, evacuation drills, etc. - 2.
-Best practices has been the focal point of most of our professional development.
+1. This year at the initial staff development prior to the first day of school, we have reviewed the basic information teachers need to properly perform their logistical duties.
+It is necessary to re-acquaint veteran teachers as well as instruct the new teachers into the proper procedures for attendance, discipline, evacuation drills, etc.

+2. Best practices has been the focal point of most of our professional development.
 This has taken on many shapes including workshops during the day, after hours (paid time), PLC's, general staff meetings, and release time to visit other classrooms.
 Teachers have been sent to regional and state professional trainings to increase their knowledge and understanding.
 Due to the increased use of technology in the classroom, we have offered classes and support from an on-site TOSA.
 The staff is given additional instruction in how to use the various technology tools available to them.
-This includes how to use our student information system (Infinite Campus), PowerSchool, Google classroom, Google docs, etc. This TOSA works one on one with teachers in their classrooms as well as providing group instruction outside of the instructional time. - 3.
-The counselors at Paloma received training to improve A-G completion rates, college enrollment information, and FAFSA training.
+This includes how to use our student information system (Infinite Campus), PowerSchool, Google classroom, Google docs, etc. This TOSA works one on one with teachers in their classrooms as well as providing group instruction outside of the instructional time.

+3. The counselors at Paloma received training to improve A-G completion rates, college enrollment information, and FAFSA training.